-The proletarianisation of the Palestinian peasantry was extended in the occupation of the West Bank and Gaza Strip in 1967.
+The proletarianization of the Palestinian peasantry was extended in the occupation of the West Bank and Gaza Strip in 1967.
 This fresh wave of primitive accumulation not only took the form of land grabbing.
 It also involved Israeli capital asserting control of the West Bank's water supply, by digging deeper wells than those of the Palestinians.
 As a result, the Palestinian refugee population outside Israeli jurisdiction was severed from its ties to the land, while only a minority of those inside Israeli jurisdiction still possessed land.
-In both areas, the Palestinian population has largely become proletarianised.
+In both areas, the Palestinian population has largely become proletarianized.

 While the expropriation of the Palestinian peasantry brought about the formation of a proletariat, the emergence of an indigenous industrial bourgeoisie was suppressed.
 Where one existed, it was hopelessly weak and unable to compete with Israeli capital, despite the fact that "The wages paid by the Arab bosses are even more miserable than those paid by their Zionist masters".
 Palestinians from the territories occupied the lowest position in the Israeli labour market, lower down than even Palestinians with Israeli citizenship.
 In the aftermath of the 1967 war, Palestinians who worked in Israel were considered collaborators by Palestinian nationalists.
-However Israel's laws forbade Palestinian businesses which might compete with Israeli ones, so it was eventually recognised by even the most hardened nationalists that working in Israel was the only source of revenue for many Palestinians.
+However Israel's laws forbade Palestinian businesses which might compete with Israeli ones, so it was eventually recognized by even the most hardened nationalists that working in Israel was the only source of revenue for many Palestinians.

 The Palestinian bourgeoisie decomposed into three fractions.
 Some of the richer refugees formed a mercantile and financial bourgeoisie in Lebanon, Syria, Egypt and other Arab countries.
 The local bourgeoisie, such as it was, consisted of small entrepreneurs, craft workshop owners and farmers.
 The suppression of productive capital by Israel made it impossible for the local bourgeoisie to develop the productive forces.
 Those who tried formed a miserable petit bourgeoisie, sharing many of the same day-to-day privations and humiliations as their proletarian neighbours in the occupied territories, although not the basic one: separation from the means of production.
 Others have become a 'lumpen-bourgeoisie', who became rich from the PLO pumping half a billion dollars of aid money into the territories between 1977 and 1985.
 Their money was spent exclusively on their own individual consumption, and they have therefore attracted the resentment of the Palestinian proletariat and petit bourgeoisie.